 Assurance Level Frequency of Processing Log

 Level 1 Not stipulated

 Level 2 Not stipulated

-Level 3 At least once every two months.
-CAs shall reinforce the review on audit logs regarding security event after the previous audit review.
-CAs shall make an investigation for any evidence of malicious activity and shall document any actions taken as a result of a review.
+Assurance Level Frequency of Processing Log Level 3 (1) At least once every two months.
+(2) CAs shall reinforce the review on audit logs regarding security event after the previous audit review.
+(3) CAs shall make an investigation for any evidence of malicious activity and shall document any actions taken as a result of a review.
 Level 4 (1) At least once a month.
 (2) CAs shall reinforce the review on audit logs regarding security event after the previous audit review.
 (3) CAs shall make an investigation for any evidence of malicious activity and shall document any actions taken as a result of a review.